Magna Carta: Witnesses in 1225

-Great Charter of 1297: statute
+Great Charter of 1297

 King Edward I reissued the Charters of 1225 in 1297 in return for a new tax.
-It is this version which remains in statute today, although with most articles now repealed.
+It is this version which remains on the statute book today, although with most articles now repealed.

 The Confirmatio Cartarum (Confirmation of Charters) was issued in Norman French by Edward I in 1297.
 Edward, needing money, had taxed the nobility, and they had armed themselves against him, forcing Edward to issue his confirmation of Magna Carta and the Forest Charter to avoid civil war.
 The nobles had sought to add another document, the De Tallagio, to Magna Carta.
 Edward I's government was not prepared to concede this, they agreed to the issuing of the Confirmatio, confirming the previous charters and confirming the principle that taxation should be by consent, although the precise manner of that consent was not laid down.